 Hannah Lee Baker is a bright teen girl trapped in the dark Southern underworld of violence and guns, meth labs and vicious biker gangs, and whose only refuge is chess.
 She lives with Amber, her older sister; and her uncle Donny, an addict.
 All live in fear of Uncle Frank Stinson, who runs the illegal family business with an iron fist, aided by his psychotic younger brother Bobby.
 Things change for the worse when Amber falls in love with Wild Bill, a meth trafficker who finds himself at war with Frank.
 Hannah realizes the only way to save her family is by cleverly scheming to pit one pawn against another in a cunning chess game.Written by

-Despite popular belief, this film took exactly 8 days to film.
+This film actually took much longer than 7 days to film.
 See more »

 Hannah Lee Baker:

 The queen is quaint and quick conceit, which makes her walk which way she list.
 And roots spin up that lie in wait, to work her treason 'ere she wist.
 Her force is such against her foes, that whom she meets she over throws.

 See more »

 Wicked Blood follows the life of a "diamond in the rough" teenage girl brought up in tragedy and hardship.
 She relates the people in her life to chess pieces and uses concepts of the game to devise a plan as a means to take control of her life.
 Part of this plan is to join up with her uncle's gang as a drug mule transporting $20K worth of product for $10 a trip.
 Hilarity ensures Right!?
 Wrong.